Jayden3316/Molecular-Polaritonics/readme.md

 This repository contains a series of assignments to complement material covered in [Introduction to Molecular Polaritonics](https://drive.google.com/drive/folders/1pyrbUankeDs6eXFUa4vroISCxkcq4kAX?usp=sharing).

-The goal is to provide an introduce molecular polaritonics to early undergrads.
+The goal is to provide and introduce molecular polaritonics to early undergrads.

 ## Contents
 Written by Adrija Chattopadhyay and Jayden Koshy Joe.
 Individual references are included in the respective notes.
 Any errors are almost surely ours.